molevol-ub/galeon/README.md

 ```

 #### 3.2.1.
 One family analysis using physical distances

+In this case, coordinates files are going to be analyzed to get pairwise distances between genes and arrange them in a distance matrix.
+This matrix will then be scanned to identify gene clusters.
+Finally, the distance matrix will be displayed as a heatmap, with any identified clusters represented by black square shapes.

 **Inputs**

 - More than one families can be analyzed at the same time